 Play Wolfenstein 3D with ECWolf

 Wolfenstein 3D.
 The game that started it all.
 Everyone knows it.
 Everyone has played it.
-Although you can play the game just fine with DOSBox, it might be nice if there's a version that works on Windows 8, Windows 7, Vista and XP.
+Although you can play the game just fine with DOSBox, it might be nice if there's a version that works on Windows 10, Windows 8, Windows 7, Vista and XP.
 A lot of source ports exist for Wolfenstein 3D, but we ended up playing the game with ECWolf, a simple port based on the deprecated Wolf4SDL port, to play Wolfenstein 3D on the latest Windows systems, both 32 and 64 bits.
 Some features of ECWolf:

 - Play Wolfenstein 3D on high resolution (wide) screens

 - Use one program to play Wolfenstein 3D, Spear of Destiny and 3D Noah's Ark

 - Download either the 32 bits (ECWolf for Windows) or 64 bits (x86-64) version of ECWolf

 - Copy all files from the downloaded zip into a folder of choice, for example c:\games\wolf3d

 Get the Wolfenstein 3D game data files